YASIRZAHID/NPMPACKAGEGUIDE/README.md

    ### Create and edit package.json file
         npm init -y

-this should create a package.json file in your directory ALERT!! make sure the "name" in this directory is unique (appendix c at end of document) make following changes in this file
+This should create a package.json file in your directory ALERT!! make sure the "name" in this directory is unique (appendix c at end of document) Make following changes in this file

    #### Setting type to module
-in line 6 below "main": "index.js", enter
+In line 6 below "main": "index.js", enter

                 "type": "module", (in package.json file created in current directory)

-this should look like this now
+This should look like this now

                 "main": "index.js",
                 "type": "module",

    #### Setting bin directory

-in line 7 below "type": "module", enter
+In line 7 below "type": "module", enter

                 "bin": {
                         "yasir_project00_calculator": "bin/index.js"
                  },

-this should look like this now (line 6 and 7)
+This should look like this now (line 6 and 7)

                 "type": "module",
                 "bin": {